-1.4.1 The Act and the Growth Centres SEPP
+1.4.1 The Act and the Growth Centres Western Parkland City SEPP

 This DCP has been prepared under the Environmental Planning and Assessment Act, 1979.
 It has been prepared to provide additional objectives, controls and guidance to applicants proposing to undertake development in the South West Growth Centre Precincts, and for Council reference in the assessment of development applications.
-It should be read in conjunction with the Growth Centres SEPP, in particular the specific Precinct Plans which are included as Appendices of the SEPP.
-The Growth Centres SEPP and the relevant Precinct Plan provide the statutory planning controls for development in the Precinct.
-This DCP is consistent with and supports those controls by providing more detail in relation to how development is to occur in the Precinct.
+It should be read in conjunction with <a href="https://docs.org/lengths.